OMS III

 Offered: Resident

-OMM is a core, third-year rotation to be served in a primary care office, an Osteopathic Neuromusculoskeletal Medicine (ONMM) office, an inpatient setting, or some combination of the three with supervising physicians who practice osteopathic manipulative medicine.
+OMM is a required third-year rotation to be served in a primary care office, an Osteopathic Neuromusculoskeletal Medicine (ONMM) office, an inpatient setting, or some combination of the three with supervising physicians who practice osteopathic manipulative medicine.
 This rotation emphasizes the application of osteopathic principles and practices in the clinical care of patients.
 Didactic sessions may include activities such as critical review of osteopathic literature and training in osteopathic manipulative medicine techniques and theory.

 Offered: Resident